Fudan-iGEM/2023-wiki/docs/src/human-practices.md

 Dr. Mingjun Zhang considered our project as a **relatively positive action** for the benefit of all mankind.
 He argued that it was our duty to **explore and understand the planet we want to transform as much as possible**.
 Although there is little chance of life existing on Mars, our team should be responsible for the entire universe as well as human civilization.

 The proof of concept, in his opinion, is the first issue for our project.
 "Currently, **the risk is controllable** so that it wouldn't cause substantial harm to the Earth, which is in line with the research norms of synthetic biology.
-For further development, addressing safety concerns, like **developing a "Suicide Switch"** is indispensable to limit the threat of engineering bacteria with unexpected evolution to humans.
-However, if the bioform is ready to be put into practice, the decision must be allowed by the rest of the world, for **Mars doesn't belong to any individual, team, or nation on Earth**."
+For further development, addressing safety concerns, like **developing a "Suicide Switch"** is indispensable to limit the threat of engineered bacteria undergo unexpected evolution.
+However, if the biofilm is ready to be put into practice, the decision must be made by the entire world, because **Mars doesn't belong to any individual, team, or nation on Earth**."

 **Re-Review**